 Bio

-Lia is a quantitative researcher with experience across academia, industry research and consulting, and research commercialisation.
+Lia joins CARE as a quantitative researcher with experience across academia, industry research and consulting, and research commercialisation.
 Her expertise is in clinical and cognitive neuroscience, biostatistics, epidemiology, program evaluation, and real-world evidence studies.

 Lia has authored 45 publications and been awarded A$6.5m in research funding as Principal Investigator.
+She is the principal developer of TARB-Ex, an electronic screening tool for identifying risk of familial hypercholesterolaemia using GP EMRs, that has been implemented for routine clinical screening across Australia.
 She currently serves as a member of the Australian National Health and Medical Research Council (NHMRC) Grant Assessment Committee as an early career expert in neurological and ageing research.

 Education